tomeng70/RungeKutta/README.md

 # Introduction
-This repository demonstrates how you can numerically estimate values for exponential growth and for logistic growth.
+This repository demonstrates how an estimated solution to an ordinary differential equation can be generated using numerical methods.
+There are two projects within this repository.
+The project <a href="./exponential/">exponential/</a> demonstrates how the backwards Euler method can be used to obtain an estimated solution for the exponential growth rate problem.
+The project plots the population vs time for a colony that grows exponentially.
+The estimated results are compared to the exact (analytical) results in the plot.

+The second project, <a href="./logistic/">logistic/</a>

 The Python program ExponentialGrowth shows how to calculate exponential growth using the analytical solution.
 It also shows how to estimate the growth by discretizing the rate equation.